Journal: 2016 Volumes

 From the Editor

-Dr. Shore is the Medical Director of the Carolina Urologic Research Center.
+Neal Shore, MD, is the Medical Director of the Carolina Urologic Research Center.
 He practices with Atlantic Urology Clinics in Myrtle Beach, South Carolina.
-Dr. Shore has conducted more than 300 clinical trials, focusing mainly on prostate and bladder disease.
-Dr. Shore is a Certified Physician Investigator who has numerous publications in peer-reviewed journals and has lectured extensively on the treatment of prostate cancer and prostate enlargement.
-He serves on several industry advisory boards as well as academic and advocacy networks: including the Society Urologic Oncology Clinical Trials Consortium, Bladder Cancer Advocacy Network,and the Large Urology Group Practice Association..
+He serves on several industry advisory boards as well as academic and advocacy networks: including the Society Urologic Oncology Clinical Trials Consortium, Bladder Cancer Advocacy Network, and the Large Urology Group Practice Association.
 Dr. Shore is the editor-in-chief of UroToday’s print publication, Everyday Urology- Oncology Insights.